Dhakshath11/Wells_MCP/readMe.md

 ---

 ## Additional Notes
 - This project is designed for extensibility.
-Add new MCP tools by extending `HyperexecuteServer`.
+Add new MCP tools by extending `HyperexecuteServer` and following the logger/error handling pattern.
-- All major modules and utilities are documented for maintainability.
+- All major modules and utilities are documented and instrumented for maintainability and traceability.
 - For LambdaTest integration, ensure your credentials and CLI are up to date.
 - For Playwright support, update config and import utilities as needed for your test structure.